-Norton Confidential 1.1 review
+Norton Confidential 1.1 full review

 One of today’s biggest threats is phishing, or attempts to get people to enter their credit card numbers or passwords on bogus websites that look exactly like those of major online vendors, banks, and auction sites.
 Norton Confidential 1.1 addresses this threat by examining sites while you’re browsing to see if they’re legitimate.